Vincenzo Bellini: La straniera for Milan

 Following Romani's recovery, the delivery of the libretto arrived piecemeal, but Bellini set to work again; progress was slow.
-By 7 January 1829, with Romani having recovered and set off for Venice to fulfill a contract, the composer was "almost up to the 2nd act".
-Filippo Cicconetti, in his 1859 biography, gives an account of Bellini's working methods, explaining how he set texts to music always with the words in front of him in order to see how inspired to compose he might become.
-When it came time to compose the final aria Or sei pago, ol ciel tremendo, the librettist's words gave him no inspiration at all and, at their next meeting, Romani agreed to re-write the text.
+By 7 January 1829, with Romani having recovered and set off for Venice to fulfil a contract, the composer was "almost up to the 2nd act".
+Filippo Cicconetti, in his 1859 biography, gives an account of Bellini's working methods, explaining how he set texts to music, always with the words in front of him in order to see how inspired to compose he might become.
+When it came time to compose the final aria Or sei pago, ol ciel tremendo, the librettist's words gave him no inspiration at all and, at their next meeting, Romani agreed to rewrite the text.
 Returning within half an hour, the second version left Bellini equally cold—as did a third draft.
 Finally, when asked what it was that he was seeking, Bellini replied: "I want a thought that will be at one and the same time a prayer, an imprecation, a warning, a delirium ...".
 A fourth draft was quickly prepared: "Have I entered into your spirit?" asked the librettist—and he was embraced by the young composer.

 Rehearsals began in early January with the premiere planned for 14 February 1829; it was an immediate and resounding success with the Gazzetta privilegiata di Milano on 16 February declaring it to be a:

 clamorous success..[with] the poet [serving] the composer well, and the composer could not have served the singers better; all competed to render themselves pleasing to the public, and succeeded in such a way as to be applauded greatly.